learning-zone/react-basics/important.md

 **1. Request Interceptor:**

-This is called before the actual call to the endpoint is made.
-One common use case for a request handler is to modify or add new HTTP headers.
+It allows you to write or execute a piece of your code before the request gets sent.
 For example, an authentication token could be injected into all requests.

 **Example:**